 There are Gryffindors, of all types, who eventually manage to lower their objectives to a level that makes them extremely dangerous individuals.
 Pettigrew, for example, was forced into Lone Operator mode, and it was not his natural style.
-He only managed to sustain it by dispensing with any sort of attempt to uphold any degree of personal honor, and ultimately seemed to be willing to define “victory” by mere “survival” and to be a hero only in his own mind.
+He only managed to sustain it by dispensing with any sort of attempt to uphold any degree of personal honor, and ultimately seemed to be willing to define “victory” as mere “survival” and to be a hero only in his own mind.
 His complete dismissal of outer appearances was rare even among subversives.
 This made him a very dangerous and unpredictable man.

 By such an example of what happens when a Gryffindor is denied his “proper” role we can easily recognize that both the traditional Slytherin and the traditional Gryffindor House “goals” represent two only slightly contrasting styles of standard “leadership” models.

 As is, in it’s own somewhat less well-socialized manner, the following;

 Those individuals who are determined to be proven “right — at whatever cost” tend to end up in Ravenclaw.